 Alix Eynaudi, Sabina Holzer, Oisín Ó Manacháin|Oisín Monaghan, Agnes Schneidewind (choreography, performance, walks)

-Jack Hauser (expanded cinematograph)
+Jack Hauser (expanded cinematographer)

 Christina Gruber (hydrological counselling, walks)